Winston has 2 TDs, Saints pick Jones 3 times in 28-13 win

 FOXBOROUGH, Mass.
+(AP) — Only one brand of football comes to mind when Jameis Winston thinks about the best New Orleans Saints teams of the past.

+“Saints football has always been efficiency and physicality up front,” he said.
+“That’s all I know.
+They win up front and they play tough.
+That’s what we did here.”

-(AP)Jameis Winston threw two touchdown passes, Malcolm Jenkins returned an interception for a score, and the New Orleans Saints beat the New England Patriots 28-13 on Sunday.
+Winston threw two touchdown passes, Malcolm Jenkins returned an interception for a score, and the Saints beat the Patriots 28-13 on Sunday.
+New England is 0-2 at home for the first time since 2000, Bill Belichick’s first season as coach.

 A week after a career-low passer rating Winston showed better command of the offense, completing 13 of 21 passes for 128 yards.
-Taysom Hill ran for a touchdown and Alvin Kamara rushed 24 times for 89 yards.
+Taysom Hill ran for a touchdown and Alvin Kamara rushed 24 times for 89 yards and had a receiving TD.
+He got support from a defense that made Patriots rookie quarterback’s life miserable.

 Saints safety P.J.
 Williams returned Jones’ first pick of the day 46 yards to set up a 7-yard TD pass by Winston in the second quarter.